 Can You Get Thyroid Eye Disease After Thyroidectomy?

-Yes, it’s possible to experience TED even after a thyroidectomy.
+Yes, it’s possible to experience Thyroid Eye Disease (TED) even after a thyroidectomy.
 But that doesn’t mean you’re powerless.
 Understanding the connection between your immune system and your eyes is the key to managing symptoms and preventing complications.

 Can You Get Thyroid Eye Disease with No Thyroid?